framptonjs/core/README.md

 # Frampton-Core

 Frampton is a library to assist writing JavaScript in a functional manner.
 Frampton supplies an observable implementation (Frampton.Data.Signal).
-Frampton also provides a number of utilities for dealing with common JavaScript types in a more functional manner (Frampton.List, Frampton.Object).
+Frampton also provides a number of utilities for dealing with common JavaScript types in a more functional manner (Frampton.List, Frampton.Obj).

 Frampton is written in Typescript and I believe functional programming is a nicer experience when strongly typed.